varmagokul6/Golf-Ball-Launcher/README.md

 # Golf Ball Launcher

 This was a project that I undertook as part of my curriculum at the University of California, Irvine.
 The proejct revolved around designing and developing a golf ball launcher capable of launching a golf ball into a bucket at a specific distance away.
 As part of a six-person team, we worked together to follow the engineering design process and ensure the design we had was the best possible scenario for our given situation.
+For this project, I was the programming lead, taking on the challenge of designing the dynamic model for the launcher as well as designing some of the major components for the project.

 ## Objective
 The objective of the project was to design a golf ball launcher that could launch a golf ball directly into a bucket given a random platform height and bucket distance, as well as launching the golf ball with at least one bounce into the bucket.